SergeyDarnopykh/Bash-Programming-Course/Return Values/README.md

 # Return Values

-- `$?` Return exit code of the last command
+- `$?` - return exit code of the last command.
-- `cmp` For comparing files by 1 byte at a time
+- `cmp` - for comparing files by 1 byte at a time.
-- `&>` Redirect stdout and stderr
+- `&>` - redirect stdout and stderr.
-- `/dev/null` Blackhole in Linux/Unix world.
+- `/dev/null` - blackhole in Linux/Unix world.
 All that you put there is going to nowhere.